|The University of Adelaide||Home | Faculties & Divisions | Search|

 To link to this page, please use the following URL:

 My career has spanned the academic, business, media, public policy, regulatory and not-for-profit sectors.
-My current roles include Adjunct Professor with the University of Adelaide's School of Economics, non-executive director of Diabetes SA, member of the Governance Committee of the Down Syndrome Society of S.A.
-Inc. and Member of the Investment Process Committee of funds manager JCP Investment Partners.
+My current roles include Adjunct Professor with the University of Adelaide's School of Economics, non-executive director roles with Diabetes SA and the Down Syndrome Society of S.A.
+Inc. and member of the Investment Process Committee of funds manager JCP Investment Partners.
 Former roles include Professor and Head of the University of Adelaide's School of Economics, Professorial Fellow in Strategy at Melbourne Business School, Managing Director of A.T.
 Kearney in Australia and New Zealand, CEO of the Essential Services Commission of Sout Australia, columnist with The Australian, BRW and Company Director Magazine, member of the Social-Economic Modelling Committee of the Royal Commission into the Nuclear Fuel Cycle (South Australia), Chairman of Prahran Market and various non-executive directorships.
 Please refer to my current CV (below) for further details.

 I have a Ph.D. in Business Economics and A.M. from Harvard University and Honours (First-class) and Masters degrees in Economics from the University of Adelaide.